 List Screen Process

 We can look for existing screen sessions in a server.
-Screen runs as a process like a bash session.
+The screen runs as a process like a bash session.

 $ ps aux | grep screen